 How Do You Set the Depth on a Slip Bobber?

-The depth you want to fish at is set by the bobber stop.
-As You can actually slide it up and down your line, you can set the exact depth you want to present your bait at.
+The bobber stop sets the depth you want to fish at.
+You can slide it up and down your line, setting the exact depth you want to present your bait at.

 The higher you slide the stop up your line, the deeper you are going to fish.
 And vice versa, the lower you slide it and the closer it is to your bobber, the higher up you are going to fish your bait.